Gumbachi/Bloontona500-Achievement-Macro/README.md

 # Bloontona500-Achievement-Macro
-A python keyboard/mouse macro to crank out the achievement without the tedium
+A python keyboard/mouse macro to crank out the BTD6 achievement "Bloontona 500" without the tedium

 ## Setup
 1. Have Python installed